SUSE/dex-operator/README.md

     ```

     where:

     * `/etc/kubernetes/pki/ca.crt` is the CA certificate used by your API server.
     * `https://server.my-company.com:32000` is the issuer URL
-    * `email` is the `nameAttr` used we will specify in the `LDAPConnector`,so Kubernetes RBAC will use it for authorizing users based on their `email`.
+    * `email` is the `nameAttr` used we will specify in the `LDAPConnector`, so Kubernetes RBAC will use it for authorizing users based on their `email`.

-* restart the API server
+* Restart the API server
-* load the Dex operator
+* Load the Dex operator

     ```
     kubectl apply -f https://raw.githubusercontent.com/kubic-project/dex-operator/master/deployments/dex-operator-full.yaml
     ```

-* once the operator is running, create a `DexConfiguration` object like this:
+* Once the operator is running, create a `DexConfiguration` object like this:

     ```yaml
     # my-dex-config.yaml